fairwaves/um-docs/markdown/UmDESK quick start manual.markdown

 ![](http://i068.radikal.ru/1409/01/5150385cd640.png)

-The difference between those variants is only in the installed and configured software packages on the Linux based OS.
+The difference between those variants is only in the installed and configured software packages on the Linux-based OS.

 ## 2. Installation